Since 1970, advocates for the Emergency Medicine specialty.

 Encourage your entire practice to give.
 That could be a donation ranging from $2,500 to $10,000 on behalf of all the emergency physicians in your group.

-Make a one-time donation!
+Make a one-time donation.
 The lowest giving level to attend a candidate fundraiser is $250.
 A donation of $250, $500, $750 or $1,000 will help immensely.

 Passed a law requiring 24/7 physical physician presence in emergency departments.
-Effective July 1, 2025.

 Introduced and passed a first-of-its-kind law requiring off-duty police or security officers trained in de-escalation and restraint in every ED 24/7.
-Now a model for other states.

-Stood as the ONLY specialty group to oppose less-stringent NP independent practice reqs
+Stood as the ONLY specialty group to oppose less-stringent NP independent practice reqs.

-Advocated for patients with mental health needs and improvements to state behavioral health system processes
+Advocated for patients with mental health needs and improvements to state behavioral health system processes.

 Supported legislation allowing paramedics to administer medications in an ED within their scope of training.